laravel/docs/database-testing.md

         use HasFactory;
     }

 Let's take a look at a few examples of creating models.
-Use the `withFaker` trait inside the feature tests to be able to use the faker instance.
+Use the `WithFaker` trait inside the feature tests to be able to use the faker instance.
 First, we'll use the `make` method to create models without persisting them to the database:

     namespace Tests\Feature;